-Hepato-biliary and pancreatic cancer, Upper and lower gastrointestinal tract cancers including recurrent rectal cancer, Retroperitoneal and visceral sarcomas, Melanoma, Breast Cancer
+Hepato-biliary and pancreatic cancer, upper and lower gastrointestinal tract cancers including recurrent rectal cancer, retroperitoneal and visceral sarcomas and melanoma

 Dr. Stephen Ettinghausen is the Director of Surgical Oncology at Rochester General Hospital and Clinical Professor of Surgery at the University of Rochester School of Medicine & Dentistry.
 He received a BA from Amherst College and an MD from Weill Cornell Medical College.
 After completing two years of residency in Internal Medicine at the Hospital of the University of Pennsylvania and one year of residency in anatomic pathology at the New York Hospital-Cornell Medical Center, he finished residency in General Surgery at New York Hospital-Cornell Medical Center.
 His training in surgical oncology included fellowships in the Surgery Branch at the National Cancer Institute at the National Institutes of Health and at Memorial Sloan-Kettering Cancer Center.

 Reopening with phase 4 is underway in New York State, and travel restrictions are in place for travelers entering from a list of designated states.
 Get the latest reopening updates and learn how businesses and schools are impacted.Read Article

 Recognizing COVID-19 symptoms in kids and understanding screening guidelines can help keep your child and others safe.Read Article

 COVID-19 has taken a major toll on people’s mental health.
 169,000 more people reported moderate-to-severe depression or anxiety by the end of June compared to before the coronavirus pandemic.
 Eve Gotham, LCSW-R, discusses how adults can cope with feeling anxious, scared, or nervous.Read Article